Crypto Chart Patterns

 Bullish and Bearish Flag

-Description: Short term (shorter time interval) small rectangle trading range between diagonal parallel lines.
+Explanation: Short term (shorter time interval) small rectangle trading range between diagonal parallel lines.
 It moves counter to the prevailing price trend observed in a longer time frame on a price chart.
 It forms typically following a sharp advance or decline and often indicates a small change in direction (or areas of consolidation) before the previous trend resumes.

 Flag patterns can be either upward trending (bullish flag) or downward trending (bearish flag).
 Flag pattern is among the most reliable continuation patterns that traders use because it generates a setup for entering an existing trend that is ready to continue.